Arkadiy-Garber/MagicLamp/README.md

     YfGenie.py --hmm --gff --gc -d HMMs_dir -y genes.tsv -a GCF_023585845.1 -o GCF_023585845.1 -t 16

-*Phobius is not available through Anaconda, so the executables (phobius.pl, phobius.options, phobius.model, decodeanhmm, and decodeanhmm.64bit) are included in this repository.
-Standalone copy of Phobius was obtained from the following website: https://phobius.sbc.su.se/data.html, and users should cite the following article:*
+<sup>*Phobius is not available through Anaconda, so the executables (phobius.pl, phobius.options, phobius.model, decodeanhmm, and decodeanhmm.64bit) are included in this repository.
+Standalone copy of Phobius was obtained from the following website: https://phobius.sbc.su.se/data.html, and users should cite appropriately.*</sup>

-Käll, L., Krogh, A., & Sonnhammer, E. L. L. (2004).
-A combined transmembrane topology and signal peptide prediction method.
-Journal of Molecular Biology, 338(5), 1027–1036.